Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-SriLaxmiPrasannaJoginipelli/README.md

 4. **Work with Docker Containers:** Understand how to use Docker to run and manage Hadoop components and transfer files between the host and container environments.
 5. **Analyze MapReduce Job Outputs:** Learn how to retrieve and interpret the results of a MapReduce job.

+# Project Overview

+This project uses Hadoop MapReduce to illustrate a Word Count.
+A text file is processed by the application, which then outputs the frequency of each word in the file.
+The project demonstrates basic distributed processing techniques using the MapReduce framework and is intended to run on a Hadoop cluster.

+# Approach and Implementation

+### 1.Mapper Logic

+Key-value pairs (word, 1) are produced by the Mapper after it reads the input text file line by line and divides each line into words.
+Every time a word appears, it is given to the Reducer with a count of 1.

+### 2. Reducer Logic

+Words are given to the Reducer as keys, and a list of their occurrences is given to them as values.
+It generates the final count for every word by combining the values (summing them up).

 ## Setup and Execution

 ### 1. **Start the Hadoop Cluster**